probably-nothing-labs/denormalized/py-denormalized/README.md

 This script will connect to the kafka instance running in docker and aggregate the metrics in realtime.

-There are several other examples in the [examples/ folder](python/examples/) that demonstrate other capabilities including stream joins and UDAFs.
+There are several other examples in the [examples folder](python/examples/) that demonstrate other capabilities including stream joins and UDAFs.

 ## Development